babitarit/SHEGUIDE1.0/README.md

 - Gemini

 ## Unique Functionality
-1. **AI Empowered Multilingual Supported Chat Room:** Our app features an AI-powered chat room where mentees can anonymously communicate with mentors in multiple languages.
+1. **AI powered Multilingual Supported Chat Room:** Our app features an AI-powered chat room where mentees can anonymously communicate with mentors in their preferred language.
 2. **Video Call Option:** Users can have video calls, enhancing the mentorship experience and providing a more personal touch.
 3. **Job Search:** The platform includes a job search feature, assisting women in finding suitable job opportunities.